bparanj/crystal/electronics/design/relay.md

 relay

 The simplest electronic circuit to learn about relays is using a relay to control a higher-power device with a lower-power signal.
-Let's design a basic circuit that demonstrates the basic operation of a relay.

 ```svg
 <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 400 300">